Angelo (footballer, born 2008)

-Angelo Henrique Candido de Siqueira (born 20 October 2008), sometimes known as Angelo Candido or just Angelo, is a Brazilian professional footballer who plays as a right back for São Paulo.
+Angelo Henrique Candido de Siqueira (born 20 October 2008), sometimes known as Angelo Candido or just Angelo, is a Brazilian professional footballer who plays as a right-back for São Paulo.

-Career
+Club career

 Born in Guarulhos, Angelo joined São Paulo's youth sector in 2019, at just 11 years old.
 The player began to gain greater prominence in the under-15 category in 2024, becoming the team's main highlight.
 In January 2025, he signed his first professional contract with the club.
-On June 1, his sale to Strasbourg was announced for around 5 million euros, with the athlete leaving in 2027 when he turns 18.
+On 1 June, his sale to Strasbourg was announced for around €5 million, with the athlete leaving in 2027 when he turns 18.

 International career

 Angelo was called up by coach Dudu Patetuci for the 2023 South American U-15 Championship (held in October 2024), and the 2025 South American U-17 Championship, scoring the goal in the final match against Colombia.
-On November 2025, he was called up again to compete in the 2025 FIFA U-17 World Cup.
+In November 2025, he was called up again to compete in the 2025 FIFA U-17 World Cup.